DV

 What is the difference between ITOT, SCHB, VOO, and VTI?

 ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index approach, issued by iShares.
 SCHB (Schwab U.S. Broad Market ETF) tracks Dow Jones U.S. Broad Stock Market Index with an index approach, issued by Schwab.
 VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, issued by Vanguard.
-VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach, issued by Vanguard.
+VTI (Vanguard Morningstar Total Stock Market ETF) tracks Morningstar US Total Market Index, issued by Vanguard.

 Can I hold ITOT, SCHB, VOO, and VTI together?